 - Get links through direct outreach to people who link to similar content.

-- Get links by answering questions on Q&A networks, forums, and social media groups.
+- Get links by answering questions on Q&A networks, forums and social media groups, as well as by syndicating your content to relevant sites and platforms.

 If you follow these steps each time you write an epic piece of content, you will ultimately create a library of linkable high-quality content on your website that drives up the overall authority of your domain with great, editorial links.